wzod/docs/source/distro/tools.md

 - [Metasploit](https://github.com/rapid7/metasploit-framework) is not installed on REMnux; however, [you can install it yourself](https://zeltser.com/install-metasploit-on-remnux/) if the need arises.

 - [WIPSTER](https://github.com/TheDr1ver/WIPSTER) offers a web-based interface to several REMnux tools.
 You can easily install WIPSTER on REMnux by running the command `install-wipster`.

+- [BinNavi](https://github.com/google/binnavi) is a tool for statically examining disassembled code.
+You can install it on REMnux by running the command `install-binnavi`.